Imagine 2 groups of people.

 Investor psychology is an incredibly powerful thing.
 And it influences the real economy, not just market prices.
 If investors believe that Twitter will survive and make profits, that can become a self fulfilling prophecy.
-That’s because if investors believe (rightly or wrongly) that Twitter will be a winner, they’ll be prepared to buy Twitter shares when its fundraising.
-So the lossmaking Twitter gets funded and lives to fight another day.
+If investors believe (rightly or wrongly) that Twitter will be a winner, they’ll be prepared to buy Twitter shares when its fundraising.
+So the loss-making Twitter gets funded and lives to fight another day.
 Maybe even long enough to make a profit and pay dividends in future.

 This is the version of reality that operates in most of our life…anywhere where the human factor is at play…so that includes work, relationships, health and fitness.
-Crucially, this version of reality applies in personal finance.
+Crucially, this version of reality applies in personal finance and in your career.

-Seligman gives an example of a reflexive reality that influences your life: how positively you view your spouse.
+Seligman gives an example of a subjective reality that influences your life: how positively you view your spouse.

 Professor Sandra Murray has done an extraordinary set of studies on good marriage*.
 She carefully measures what you think about your spouse: how handsome, how kind, how funny, how devoted and how smart he is.
 She poses the very same questions about your spouse to your friends and derives a discrepancy score: if you think more of your spouse than your friends do, the discrepancy is positive and vice versa.
 If you are a realist and see your spouse exactly as your friends do, the discrepancy is zero.